Digit Review 2023

 Whether or not Digit is worth it depends entirely on you and your personal financial situation.
 People who struggle to save money on their own might find Digit’s savings features extremely beneficial.
 On the other hand, those who have no problem saving might not find the $5 per month worth it.

 Similarly, you’ll have to look at your own situation to determine if Digit’s investing services are worth it for you.
-No matter where you invest, you should always pay attention to any management fees you’re paying.
+It's a useful investment app fo beginners, but it's not for everyone.
+And no matter where you invest, you should always pay attention to any management fees you’re paying.
 Digit's $5 fee covers its investing services no matter how much you have invested.

 Digit Competitors & Alternatives

 Like Digit, Betterment automatically chooses your investments based on your risk tolerance, but it considers a greater number of factors when choosing investments, including your financial goals and time horizon.
 Betterment also offers a no-fee high-yield savings accounts

 Rather than a flat fee like Digit, Betterment charges an annual percentage-based fee of 0.25% of assets.
 Which one is cheaper depends on how much you have in your investment accounts.
 For amounts of about $20,000 or lower, Betterment’s fees are cheaper.
 For amounts greater than that, the $5 flat monthly fee is a better deal.